Have you ever sat in the store staring at boxes in the baby aisle …

 Browse any parenting forum or discussion board on this topic and you’ll see loads of firsthand testimonials that pull-ups are leakier and less absorbent than normal disposable diapers.

-My thought is that it likely depends heavily on the brand you choose.
+My thought is that if you’re wondering how much pee and poop pull-ups will hold, it likely depends heavily on the brand you choose.

 If you want your child to try pull-ups for potty training, you may have to experiment with some different brands to find one that works best for you.

-Who should use pull-ups, and what’s a good age to switch?
+Who should use pull-ups, and what’s a good age to switch from diapers to pull-ups?

 So what’s a good age for children to switch from diapers to pull-ups?

 The short answer?
-Any time after 2 years old.
+Children should usually start using pull-ups any time after 2 years old.

 But age is only one factor.